bluegenes/2021-paper-sourmash-distance/manuscript.md

 Since we know that no test genome shares species-level taxonomy with the reference database, we used the lowest/least common ancestor approach described above to report taxonomic classifications at the genus level.
 To assess the impact of 6-frame translation of nucleotide sequence on classification accuracy, we compared classification accuracy between published proteome queries and (6-frame) translated genome queries.
 Using the same reference database, we selected an environmental dataset [@doi:] to assess the impact of genome completeness on taxonomic classification.

-We compared gather-LCA classification to GTDB-Tk, a tool
+We compared gather-LCA classification to `GTDB-Tk`, a tool ...

-### Protein-level Taxonomic Classification
 We also generated nucleotide and protein Scaled MinHash reference databases for all GTDB representative genomes (release 95, n=31,910).

+#### Classification is robust to incompleteness of query genome and reference database

+#### Classification is robust to query genome contamination

 ![**K-mer Based Sequence Identity by Lowest Common Taxon** GTDB Evolpaths dataset](images/anchor-mcANI-AAI.boxen.protnucl.png){#fig:evolpathsANIAAI}